 You can read extracts from our guest book on our accommodation page to give you an idea of other guests experiences here.

 Here you'll receive our inclusive full vegan cooked breakfast, and we hope you’ll be pleasantly surprised at its size and quality as you're greeted with porridge and mixed berries for starters, followed by The Big Yin (pictured above).
-Breakfast is served in your room at a time convenient for you.
+Breakfast is served in your room from 7.30-9am.

 Legend has it (well, many guests have told us) The Big Yin fuels their day until evening.
 Some do say no one has stayed yet who is vegan enough to finish it completely!
 (Okay, no one has said that, but any leftovers don't go to waste - we have an eternally hungry dog and eight chickens who'll happily devour any scraps.)